-Even though everyone doesn’t always feel free, they do have free will, if in no other way but to control their feelings.
-It’s important to separate mankind’s corruptible nature from mankind’s Creator.
-Mankind wouldn’t matter very much if we were a bunch of robots who had to do the bidding of a higher power.
+Even though everyone doesn’t always feel free, they have free will, if in no other way but to control their feelings.
+It’s crucial to separate humankind’s corruptible nature from humanity’s Creator.
+Humankind wouldn’t matter very much if we were a bunch of robots that had to do the bidding of a higher power.

 How do you put yourself into a positive mindset for sleeping?
 Comment below.

 The banner ads contain affiliate links.
 This means that if you click the ad and make a purchase, the DRS receives a part of the transaction.
 All opinions remain our own.